U.S. Federal Shutdown Information At this time, all of Utah’s national parks, monuments and recreation areas remain open. Learn more.

 a-weekend-well-spent-at-scofield-state-park-01-courtney-boice-of-blue-halo

-Scofield State Park Weather
+Scofield Reservoir State Park Weather

 Average Daily High and Low Temperature: